 Below you will find some basic facts about electronic health record-keeping; what they include, who owns them, and what is required from you as a practitioner to effectively protect your patients’ information.

-Before reading on, we thought you’d like to try out our $1 monthly trial of Quenza.
+Before reading on, we thought you’d like to try out our $1, 1-month trial of Quenza.
 With powerful, intuitive tools for delivering GDPR- and HIPAA-compliant teletherapy solutions online, this customizable software will take your practice digital and help you reach even more clients today.

 What Is an Electronic Health Record?